 Independent agencies are not tied to one carrier.
 We have access to a range of insurance companies, which allows us to evaluate options and guide you through the selection process.

-We work with agencies across industries such as healthcare, IT, skilled trades, manufacturing, and professional services, to name a few.
+We work with staffing agencies across industries such as Healthcare Staffing, IT / Technology Staffing, skilled trades, manufacturing, and professional services, to name a few.
+Recognizing that every staffing agency operates differently, we tailor our approach to fit the unique needs of each engagement.

 Through partnerships with organizations like ESI and Aclaimant, we can connect clients to tools that support compliance tracking, claims analysis, and safety reporting, depending on what’s most relevant to your agency.